-Bakemonogatari is the first instalment of the series, but takes place after later instalments Kizumonogatari and Nekomonogatari Black.
+Bakemonogatari is the first installment of the series, but takes place after later installments Kizumonogatari and Nekomonogatari Black.
 The Bakemonogatari and Nisemonogatari anime seasons were in chronological order, though... unlike Second Season, where the second arc is chronologically the first, the first and fourth arcs happen simultaneously, and the third and fifth arcs form one story, which is interrupted by the aforementioned fourth arc.
 Yeah, it's kind of a complicated series.

 Dr. Manhattan in Watchmen, and, indeed, the flashback episodes of Watchmen in general.

 The Sin City stories were published in Anachronic Order.
 A timeline of the main stories (and a few others that can be pinned down relative to them): That Yellow Bastard (with "Just Another Saturday Night" concurrent), A Dame To Kill For (with "Blue Eyes" and The Hard Goodbye concurrent), "Wrong Turn," "Wrong Track," Hell and Back, The Big Fat Kill, Family Values.

 Atomic Robo frequently jumps around from the titular character's current activities with TeslaDyne and various exploits in the last 80 years, though, helpfully, we're always given dates and locations.
 Even if that location is "the Vampire Dimension".